Exploring the World of Archaeoastronomy with Adriano Gaspani

 American astronomer and author

 Welcome!
-Thank you for visiting this section of the Historia Vivens web portal!
-Here you will find the pages devoted to Archaeoastronomy, the "science of stars and stones", featuring several articles and contributions kindly provided us by Professor Adriano Gaspani, a well-known Italian physicist and archaeoastronomer with decades of studies and researches in the field.
-The deep cultural and scientific background of the Author, along with his high communication and dissemination skills make the reading experience quite compelling, enjoyable, clear and accessible also to the very beginners, though always scientifically rigorous and comprehensive.
+Thank you for visiting this section of Historia Vivens Web!
+Here you will find the pages devoted to Archaeoastronomy, the "science of stars and stones", featuring several articles and contributions kindly provided by Professor Adriano Gaspani, a well-known Italian physicist and archaeoastronomer with decades of studies and researches in the field.
+The deep cultural and scientific background of the Author, along with his high communication and dissemination skills, make the reading experience compelling and enjoyable, clear and accessible also to the very beginners, though always scientifically rigorous and comprehensive.

-Please note that the articles, all free to download in PDF format, are mostly written in Italian.
+Please note that the articles, all free to download in PDF format for personal use only and not for public or commercial use, are mostly written in Italian.
 Excerpts, abstracts and translations in English will be published whenever available.
 This section is being continuously updated, and new articles will be online soon.
 Please check back often for the latest updates.
 Thank you!

-Since the night of time humankind has been looking at the sky above both for practical and speculative reasons.
-The observation and interpretation of the astronomical phenomena met not only basic needs, such as shelter, food (hunting, harvesting, and, later, farming), timekeeping and orienteering, but also higher ones linked to the spiritual and social spheres, including religious ceremonies and rites, life guidance and meaning, community organization, urban layouts etc. Therefore, the heavens and their phenomena have become an important part of the lives of the human beings worldwide over millennia, and gradually incorporated in their myths and folklore, literature and artworks, as well as in other cultural expressions.
-Archaeoastronomy can be defined as the science studying the astronomical practices, celestial lore, religious and non-religious worldviews of ancient civilizations on Earth with the aim to investigate how people in the past observed, studied and understood the celestial phenomena, how they eventually made use of such knowledge in their daily life, or, in a few words, what role did the night sky play in their own culture and development.
+Since the night of time, the humankind has been looking at the sky above both for practical and speculative reasons.
+The observation and interpretation of the astronomical phenomena met not only basic needs, such as shelter, food (hunting, harvesting, and, later, farming), as well as timekeeping and orienteering, but also higher demands linked to the spiritual and social spheres, including religious ceremonies and rites, life guidance and meaning, community organization, urban layouts etc. The heavens and their phenomena have become an important part of the human lives worldwide over millennia, thus being gradually incorporated in their myths and folklore, literature and artworks, and in many other cultural expressions.
+Archaeoastronomy can be defined as the science studying the astronomical practices, celestial lore, religious and non-religious worldviews of the ancient civilizations with the aim to investigate how people in the past observed, studied and understood the celestial phenomena, how they eventually made use of such knowledge in their daily life, or, in a few words, what role did the night sky play in their own culture and development.

-Image: view of the Callanish Stones, Isle of Lewis, Scotland, detail (copyright: Massima Bianchi, source: Architecture Wallpapers).
+Image: detail of the Callanish Stones located near the village of Callanish on the Lewis Isle (Outer Hebrides), Scotland (copyright: Massima Bianchi, source: Architecture Wallpapers).

-Along with Ethnoastronomy (the study of skywatching practices in contemporary cultures), Historical Astronomy (the analysis of the historic astronomical data), History of Astronomy (the advancement of the scientific study of celestial objects), and History of Astrology (the evolution of the beliefs and practices of relating the motions and positions of the heavenly bodies to earthily lives and events), also Archaeoastronomy is a branch of Cultural Astronomy, the set of interdisciplinary fields studying the astronomical systems of the various cultures of the past and present time and the application of the celestial lore to religion, science, arts and literature and other cultural expressions, thus providing a meaningful insight into the key interaction of the humankind with the night sky through the ages.
-Archaeoastronomy is characterized as well by a great inter-, multi- and transdisciplinarity, combining a variety of disciplines, such as archaeology, anthropology, astronomy, geology, statistics, probability, sociology and history among the others, while relying also on deep synergies between professionals and amateurs from different scientific and cultural backgrounds.
+Along with Ethnoastronomy (the study of sky-watching practices in contemporary cultures), Historical Astronomy (the analysis of the historic astronomical data), History of Astronomy (the advancement of the scientific study of celestial objects), and History of Astrology (the evolution of the beliefs and practices of relating the motions and positions of the heavenly bodies to earthily lives and events), also Archaeoastronomy is a branch of the broader category of Cultural Astronomy.
+This is the set of interdisciplinary studies of the astronomical systems elaborated by various cultures of the past (Archaeoastronomy) and present time (Ethnoastronomy), and how the celestial lore has been applied to religion, science, arts and literature, and, generally speaking, culture, thus providing a meaningful insight into the key interaction of the humankind with the sky through the ages.
+Archaeoastronomy is characterized by a great inter-, multi- and transdisciplinarity, as it combines several disciplines, such as Archaeology, Anthropology, Astronomy, Geology, Statistics, Probability, Sociology and History of course, while relying also on deep synergies between professionals and amateurs from different backgrounds and fields.

-Please click om the image to find out more.
+Please click on the image to find out more.

 Adriano Gaspani on HV: articles, books, lectures & more...

-Adriano Gaspani, Ph.D. in Physics with over 30 years experience in Archaeoastronomy, is staff member of the Brera Astronomical Observatory in Milan (today part of INAF, the National Institute of Astrophysics), Professor of Archaeoastronomy at the Cardinal Colombo University of Milan, and an active member of the Italian Society of Archaeoastronomy (SIA) and the Groupe Europeen d'Observations Stellaires (GEOS).
-Adriano Gaspani has conducted many field researches, authored and co-authored hundreds of scientific publications, and collaborated in several museum exhibitions.
-He regularly holds lectures and seminars in Italy and abroad, and has took part also at some experimental archaeology projects, supervising the reconstruction of 1:1 scale replicas of archaeological finds with astronomical significance, such as the Nebra sky disk, the disk of Chevroches, and the Coligny calendar.
+Adriano Gaspani, Ph.D. in Physics with over 30 years' experience in Archaeoastronomy, is staff member of the Brera Astronomical Observatory in Milan (today part of INAF, the National Institute of Astrophysics), Professor of Archaeoastronomy at the Cardinal Colombo University of Milan, and an active member of the Italian Society of Archaeoastronomy (SIA) and the Groupe Europeen d'Observations Stellaires (GEOS).
+Adriano Gaspani, who regularly holds lectures and seminars in Italy and abroad, has conducted many field researches, authored and co-authored hundreds of scientific publications, collaborated in several museum exhibitions, and taken part also at some experimental archaeology projects, supervising 1:1 scale replicas of archaeological finds with astronomical significance, such as the Nebra sky disk, the astral curved-disk of Chevroches, and the Coligny lunisolar calendar.

-Image: Adriano Gaspani lecturing at a Celtic Reenactment event (copyright and source: Historia Vivens Web).
+Image: Adriano Gaspani lecturing at a Reenactment event in Italy (copyright and source: Historia Vivens Web).

 Adriano Gaspani, the biography

-Biographical information (in Italian) about the Author.
-Graduated in Physics, academic, and staff member of the Brera Astronomical Observatory in Milan, Adriano Gaspani was born in 1952 in Bergamo, Lombardy region, and is today one of the leading figures in the field of Archaeoastronomy in Italy and abroad...
+Biographical information about Adriano Gaspani, graduated in Physics, academic, and staff member of the Brera Astronomical Observatory in Milan (Italy).
+Adriano Gaspani was born in 1952 in Bergamo, Lombardy region, and is today one of the leading figures in the field of Archaeoastronomy in Italy and abroad...

-Please click on the image to read more (in Italian language).
+Please click on the image to find out more (in Italian language).

 Adriano Gaspani, the publications